All About Head and Neck Cancers

-All cancers begin when abnormal cells in a part of the body begin to grow in an out-of-control manner.
+All cancers begin when abnormal cells in a part of the body begin to grow out of control.
 The category of head and neck cancer has several different subtypes based on the structures that are affected.
-Head and neck cancers are categorized by the area they occur in (oral cavity, pharynx, larynx, etc.).
+Head and neck cancers are categorized by the area where they occur (oral cavity, pharynx, larynx, etc.).
 Treatments vary based on location.
 This article is an introduction to the general category of head and neck cancer.

 What are the causes of head and neck cancer and am I at risk?

-In the United States, an estimated 53,000 new cases of head and neck cancer (HNCA) are diagnosed annually.
+In the United States, about 65,000 new cases of head and neck cancer (HNCA) are diagnosed each year.
 The rate of new head and neck cancer diagnoses has slowly declined as the number of people smoking has declined.
-However, there are variations in head and neck cancer rates around the world which are a result of differences in dietary and tobacco habits, alcohol use, and viral and environmental exposures.
-Head and neck cancers occur more frequently in men than women.
-The average age at diagnosis is 62 however about ¼ of all head and neck cancers occur in individuals under 55.
+However, there are different rates of head and neck cancers around the world.
+These differences in rates are due to varying dietary and tobacco habits, alcohol use, and viral and environmental exposures.
+Head and neck cancers occur more often in men than in women.
+The average age at diagnosis is 62, however about 25% of all head and neck cancers occur in individuals under 55.

 Risk factors for head and neck cancers include:

-- Alcohol use: Head and neck cancers are more common is heavy alcohol users.
+- Alcohol use: Head and neck cancers are more common in heavy alcohol users.

-- HPV: Has been found in many younger patients with head and neck cancers and may be related to changes in sexual behaviors in particular an increase oral sex.
+- HPV: HPV infection has been found in many younger patients with head and neck cancers.
+This may be related to changes in sexual behaviors, such as an increase in oral sex.

 - Ultraviolet light exposure: Cancers of the lip may be associated with sun exposure.

-- Being immunocompromised: Individuals with HIV or those who are on immunosuppressive medications after organ transplant may have increased risk.
+- Being immunocompromised: People with HIV or those who are on immunosuppressive medications after an organ transplant may have increased risk.

-- Genetic syndromes: Individuals with Fanconi anemia or dyskeratosis congenital may have increased risk.
+- Genetic syndromes: People with Fanconi anemia or dyskeratosis congenital may have increased risk.